 Nirav Modi's arrest is an event: Sam Pitroda

 New Delhi, Mar 22: Congress President Rahul Gandhi's confidant Sam Pitroda on Friday described the arrest of fugitive diamantaire Nirav Modi as political 'event'.
-Sam Pitroda, Indian Overseas Congress Chief , was replying to news agency ANI question on the arrest of Nivar Modi.
+Sam Pitroda, Indian Overseas Congress Chief , was replying to news agency ANI's question on the arrest of Nirav Modi.

 Pitroda said, "All I say is, event based politics doesn't make sense.
 Nirav Modi is an event.
 I am talking more about the holistic approach, which is embedded inclusion, which is embedded in what kind of a nation we want to build."